 Readers who find the argument so far to be a plausible one might feel that the second-level meta-analysts have stolen the realists' thunder.
 The first point to note is that there seems to be no wholesale shift to the second-level approach.
 Meta-analysis, especially in promotional materials, is presented very much as the supreme court for ruling on 'what works' and I want to pursue vigorously my doubts on that score, arguing that the search for blanket (net) verdicts is meaningless and futile.
 This brings us to second-level analysis, which is partly an extension of first-level analysis but also an auto-critique.
 There are members of the second generation who accept that 'one-answer' meta-analysis is too simplistic to capture the workings of social programmes (Lau et al., 1998), but this admission does not protect them from further censure.
-The second-level strategy is basically about adding more variables into the reckoning on the assumption that aggregative, multivariate, statistical models amount only to more complicated descriptions of programme regularities for which it is still necessary to seek, hunt down, apply and appraise explanations.
+The second-level strategy is basically about adding more variables into the reckoning on the assumption that aggregative, multivariate, statistical models represent an explanation of how programmes work.
+For the realist, these models amount only to more complicated descriptions of programme regularities for which it is still necessary to seek, hunt down, apply and appraise explanations.